akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 1. What happens to Sir Guy?
 2. How does Queen Matilda describe Beatrice in her final months?
 3. What does Godfrey choose to do with his life?
-4. Creative: Write a short letter from the Duchess of Brittany to Beatrice after the White Ship disaster (you may need to research it).
+4. Creative: Write a short reflection from Beatrice after learning of the White Ship disaster, remembering William and Matilda and the visits they made to Stanwey.
+(You may need to research the historical event, William Adelin and Matilda 'Maude' Fitzroy.
 5. **Knight’s Challenge:** The epilogue mentions the White Ship disaster.
 Why do you think the author included that real historical event?

 ---